 Give legal advice

 While paralegals are knowledgeable and spend time communicating with clients, they are not lawyers.
-Therefore, paralegals should never give legal advice.
-When interacting with clients, they must communicate in a way that is not seen or construed as legal advice.
+Therefore, generally, paralegals should never give legal advice.
+In most states, when interacting with clients, they must communicate in a way that is not seen or construed as legal advice.
+As mentioned above, there are a few exceptions to this rule, as several states allow for non-lawyers who’ve qualified for limited licenses to provide legal advice in specific situations, and in Ontario, paralegals can advise on some specific Ontario laws.

 Accept or reject a case